lfriedrichs/sql-practice-relations-challenge-seattle-web-030920/README.md

 end

 ```
-  - Customer#reviews
+  - Genre#movies
-    - returns all of the reviews written by that customer
+    - returns all of the movies with that given genre
-  - Owner#restaurants
-    - returns all restaurants belonging to that owner
-  - Restaurant#owner
+  - Movie#genres
-    - returns the owner of that restaurant
+    - returns all of the genres for that given movie
-  - Review#customer
+  - Movie#reviews
-    - returns the customer of that review
+    - returns all the reviews for a given movie
-  - Review#restaurant
+  - Review#movie
-    - returns the restaurant of that particular review
+    - returns the movie for a given review

 #### Hints:
   - The data always lives on the belongs_to relationship